• Skip to primary navigation

 Many people think that Chow Mein and Lo Mein are different types of noodles, however, the key difference is how they are prepared.
 Both Chow Mein and lo mein are Chinese egg noodles.
 Fresh egg noodles are used for Lo Mein whereas Chow Mein can be made from fresh or dry noodles.
 Both noodle types need to be softened in boiling water first but require different amounts of cooking time.

-What is Chop Cuey vs Chow Mein?
+What is Chop Suey vs Chow Mein?

 Both Chop Suey and Chow Mein are made with stir-fried meat and veggies.
 Chop Suey originates in Southern China and has a thick gravy-like sauce and is typically served with rice whereas Chow Mein comes from Northern China and is made with egg noodles and served with a thinner umami sauce where soy sauce is one of the key ingredients.